Port Chicago disaster: Initial actions

-After all the interviews concluded, the group of 208 men were convicted in summary courts-martial of disobeying orders, Article 4 of the Articles for the Government of the United States Navy (Rocks and Shoals).
-Each man was subject to forfeiture of three months' pay.
-A few of them were held as witnesses in the upcoming mutiny trial.
-The rest were split into smaller groups and shipped out to various places in the Pacific Theater.
-Carl Tuggle, one of the 208, said in 1998 that a group of prisoners including himself were assigned menial tasks such as cleaning latrines and picking up cigarette butts at a series of Pacific islands.
-After returning from active duty, they each received bad conduct discharges, which meant the loss of virtually all veterans' benefits.
+After the interviews concluded, the 208 men were convicted in summary courts-martial of disobeying orders, Article 4 of the Articles for the Government of the United States Navy (Rocks and Shoals).)
+Each was subject to forfeiture of three months' pay.
+A few of them were held as witnesses for the upcoming mutiny trial.
+The rest were split into smaller groups and shipped out to the Pacific Theater.
+Carl Tuggle, one of the 208, said in 1998 that a group of prisoners, including himself, were assigned menial tasks.
+After returning from active duty, they each received bad conduct discharges, which meant the loss of veterans' benefits.